Skip to main content

 Annually, as much as $63 billion of trade is at risk due to climate change.
 Hence, ports across the world require rigorous preparedness planning, infrastructure upgrades and watertight insurance policies.

-Speaker: Edward McNamara, CEO, Armada Risk Partners
+Speaker: Tricia Lucas, Vice President, Armada Risk Partners

 4:00 pm